ammarm08/technical-posts/posts/sicp-notes.md

 ```

 This is thinking in "binary" hierarchies (a collection is a pair formed by one thing and a collection of another pair formed by one thing and a collection of another pair formed by ... etc).

-Pros: this is a powerful problem-solving mindset: it reduces a problem to a set of subproblems.
-You can literally "feel the bits sliding in between your fingers."

-Cons: "LISP programmers know the value of everything and the cost of nothing" - Alan Perlis.
-Recursive procedures, as we've learned, aren't always the fastest or most memory-efficient.

 ### <a name="symbolic">Symbolic Representation</a>